 On the Road Arizona is focused on exploring this state's back roads, historic buildings, neon and hand-painted signs, road ruins, Americana and windshield attractions.
-There is a lot to see with natural wonders like the Grand Canyon, Canyon de Chelly and Petrified Forest, and historic towns -- Jerome, Bisbee and Holbrook –- scattered across the state.
+There is a lot to see in Arizona with natural wonders like the Grand Canyon, Canyon de Chelly and Petrified Forest, and historic towns -- Jerome, Bisbee and Holbrook –- scattered across the state.

 I've been fascinated with Arizona since I rolled across Hoover Dam in my VW bus in 1973.
 Since then I set out to see every town and stretch of open road and explore all the state's canyons, mountains and desert highways.

 I've lived in Scottsdale for the past 20 years.
 I also spent a few years in Flagstaff, Clarkdale, Tempe and Phoenix and a few months in Sedona.
 I was fortunate to live five years in a rustic, white house on Route 66 in Flagstaff where my spirit for Arizona adventure grew into a passion.